-Where detection is unlikely (e.g., water tanker trucks), surveying a fraction of loads entering and leaving the facility may be allowed.
-The RP Action Plan must clearly state the frequency of surveys.
-These surveys must follow the procedure listed above for solid waste vehicles.
+Where detection is unlikely (e.g., water tanker trucks), surveying a fraction of loads leaving the O&G well site may be allowed.
+The RP Action Plan should clearly state the frequency of 250-3100-001 / DRAFT / Page 23 surveys.
+These surveys should follow the procedure listed above for solid waste vehicles.
 Examples of reduced frequency may be: one load per new water source; one load per day; or, one load out of every 20.